The Open Championship

 The Open Championship Odds

-Two years after becoming the second-ever Irishman to win The Open Championship – and the first since Padraig Harrington went back-to-back in 2007 and 2008 – Shane Lowry is still the reigning champion as he seeks to join Harrington and Tiger Woods as the only back-to-back winners in the last 35 years.
+After becoming the second-ever Irishman to win The Open Championship – and the first since Padraig Harrington went back-to-back in 2007 and 2008 – Lowry was a two-year reigning champion seeking to join Harrington and Tiger Woods as the only back-to-back winners in the last 35 years.
 Instead, Morikawa won his first Claret Jug in becoming the second American winner in the last four tournaments.

 In announcing the cancellation of the 2020 Open Championship, Martin Slumbers, chief executive of The Royal and Ancient Golf Club of St Andrews, said in April of 2020 they had “heavy hearts” in making the “disappointing” decision to cancel the Open Championship for the first time since World War II forced the cancellation of six straight championships from 1940-45.

-One year later, hearts are full as the buzz and excitement return to England in advance of one of the most unique and anticipated annual sporting events in the world.
-And with a loaded field of past winners, major champions, and rising stars, there are many opportunities to bet online for the 149th Open Championship at Royal St George's Golf Club.
+One year later, hearts were full as the buzz and excitement returned to England in advance of one of the most unique and anticipated annual sporting events in the world.
+With a loaded field of past winners, major champions, and rising stars, there were many opportunities to bet online, as there are for the 2022 Open Championship at St. Andrews.

 Live Golf Betting